bhanuprasanna396/SOC-2025-23B1291/README.md

 **Week-3 : Advanced Problems + Binary Trees**

-1)Union of Intervals
+1) Union of Intervals
 --> Given overlapping intervals, calculate the total length covered without double-counting overlaps.
 --> Requires sorting + merge logic.

-2)Count Inversions
+2) Count Inversions

 --> Count how far an array is from being sorted.

 --> Can be solved efficiently using modified Merge Sort.

-3)Search in a Matrix
+3) Search in a Matrix

 --> Given a sorted 2D matrix, search for a number.